 Crepes

-Crepes are a delicious thin pancake originating in France; their delicate texture and ability to complement a wide range of savory and sweet ingredients make them versatile.
+Crepes are a delicious thin pancake that originated in France; their delicate texture and ability to complement a wide range of savory and sweet ingredients make them a popular breakfast option.

 This recipe is perfect for any time of day, which is one of the primary reasons it has won the hearts of people around the world.
 One of the things that I love most about crepes is that the batter does not use much sugar.
 The sweet stuff comes from the toppings; you can use different types of honey, molasses, and syrups.
-Compared to other sweet treats, you can customize the toppings according to your preference.

 Ingredients